 - Details of your treatment plan

-Abstaining from Social Media
+Abstaining From Social Media

 It is understandable if you want to share your horrible experience of the drunk driving accident with your friends and family.
 However, the insurance company might find a way to access the posts and twist your words.
 They might do this to protect their bottom line during negotiations.

-Directing All Phone Calls to Your Lawyer
+Directing All Case-Related Phone Calls to Your Lawyer

-When the insurer asks for a recorded statement, they might try to get you to admit fault or say that your injuries aren’t that bad.
+When the insurer asks for a recorded statement, they might try to get you to admit fault or say that your injuries aren’t that serious.
 We’re familiar with these tactics.
 So, refer them to us if they ever call you.

 New York Drunk Driving Laws